TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 36/Isaiah 36.2.md

 ---

-And the king of Assyria sent Rabshakeh from Lachish to Jerusalem unto king Hezekiah with a great army.
-And he stood by the conduit of the upper pool in the highway of the fuller's field.
+The king of Assyria sent Rabshakeh from Lachish to Jerusalem to king Hezekiah with a large army.
+He stood by the aqueduct from the upper pool in the fuller's field highway.